 Photography by Kyra Allen

-Costume and installation
+Costume, and installation

 The artist’s mother’s garments and cremains, paperclay, metal, and structural elements